energyscope/EnergyScope_multi_criteria/README.md

 # Content and documentation #
-This folder contains the fourth release (v2_2, hourly LP) of the EnergyScope model adapted to the Belgian case.
+This folder contains the fifth release (v2_3, hourly LP) of the EnergyScope model adapted to the Belgian case.
-This version of the model is an extension of the one in [4].
+This version has its pre-processing done in python (excel previously) and is based on the version proposed in [4].
-A documentation is available [here](https://energyscope-td.readthedocs.io).
+A documentation is available [here](https://energyscope.readthedocs.io).

 Do refer to the documentation for:
 - Model overview